A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: Introduction

 \subsection{Approach and Organization}

-Now that we have clarified the primary estimand, the CME, and the key identification assumptions, the goal of this Element is to discuss identification results, estimation strategies, and inferential methods suitable for various empirical scenarios.
-These methods progressively relax functional form restrictions but require larger datasets.
-We will illustrate these approaches using empirical examples from political science.
+Having defined the CME and the identification assumptions, the goal of this Element is to present estimation and inference strategies for common empirical settings.
+The methods we discuss progressively relax functional form restrictions---from linear and semiparametric outcome modeling to propensity-based, doubly robust, and DML approaches---typically at the cost of requiring larger datasets.
+We illustrate the ideas with empirical examples from political science.

-Throughout this Element, we will primarily focus on unconfoundedness as the main identification strategy for estimating the effect of $D$ on $Y$, which is particularly well-suited for cross-sectional data.
-We make this choice because most panel data methods commonly used in the social sciences rely on fundamentally different identifying assumptions, such as parallel trends, and their formal treatment using the DML approach falls outside the scope of this Element.
-Nonetheless, we can accommodate panel data either by first differencing the outcome or by partialing out the fixed effects using the Frisch–Waugh–Lovell (FWL) theorem.
+We focus on unconfoundedness as the main identification strategy, which is most natural for cross-sectional data.
+Panel data settings rely on different identifying assumptions (e.g., parallel trends) and fall outside our scope, but we can accommodate fixed effects by first differencing outcomes or partialing them out using the Frisch--Waugh--Lovell (FWL) theorem.

-This Element is organized as follows: Chapter 2 reviews classic approaches to estimating the CME.
-We start with the widely used parametric linear interaction model.
-While this approach is versatile and easy to implement, it often suffers from issues such as lack of overlap and an inability to capture nonlinear CME, as pointed out by HMX (2019).
-To address these challenges, we first emphasize a design phase to improve overlap.
-We then review alternative methods proposed by HMX (2019), including the binning estimator as a diagnostic tool and the semiparametric kernel estimator, which relaxes the functional form assumption.
-We illustrate these challenges and solutions using several empirical examples.
-While the kernel estimator offers greater flexibility, it remains an outcome modeling approach that does not account for the treatment assignment process.

-Chapter 3 introduces IPW and AIPW estimators for estimating the CME when \(X\) is continuous, addressing limitations of traditional outcome modeling approaches.
-IPW estimates the CME by weighting outcomes using the inverse of the estimated propensity score, while AIPW combines outcome and propensity models to achieve double robustness.
-We detail how to construct signals from data using outcome modeling, IPW, and AIPW approaches, which serve as key building blocks for the DML methods developed in Chapter 4.
-To relax functional form assumptions, we incorporate basis expansions, Lasso regularization, and post-selection estimation, which we refer to as AIPW-Lasso.
-We extend this approach to continuous treatments using partially linear regression and a partialing-out strategy, constructing ``denoised'' variables before applying kernel or spline regression.
-We evaluate the performance of these estimators through simulated and empirical applications, demonstrating the advantages of each component in improving robustness, flexibility, and accuracy.